waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 ***Please work through this walkthrough with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.
 Please swap driver/navigator roles following an appropriate protocol (change the message is probably best), ensuring that the maximum time one person is driving is 15 minutes, but as frequently as every minute.***

+***Also watch out for the :running_shirt_with_sash: ATHLETIC WAYPOINTS.
+We recommend you stop at these points to try re-creating the code so far from scratch without looking at the tutorial.
+This is a great exercise at the start of a new day with a new pair partner***

 ###Project Overview

 ######High-level Overview